jonathan-s/dotfiles/README.md

 The following components exist

 - ./brew.sh - Installs all brew packages.
 Make sure that you've got brew installed first!
-- ./setup.sh - Moves application specific settings to the correct place.
+- ./setup.sh - Sets up python environment etc so that you can run invoke.
 - ./macos - Run this if it's on a clean install.
-- ./bootstrap.sh - Move all configuration files to home.

 Once you've run setup.sh you can also run the python invoke commands.

-- inv setup
+- inv setup - Copy all application specific configuration files to correct place
-- inv bootstrap
+- inv bootstrap - Copy all configuration files to home.
 - inv backup - will backup the application configurations files to dotfiles.